Image of What is a whistleblower reward?

 Whistleblower Rewards for Reporting Wrongdoing

-SEC whistleblower bounties or awardsA whistleblower reward is a monetary incentive provided by the government to reward a whistleblower’s disclosure of original information that leads to successful enforcement action.
-Some whistleblower rewards laws permit whistleblowers to report fraud anonymously and most whistleblower reward laws protect whistleblowers against retaliation.
+SEC whistleblower bounties or awardsWhistleblower rewards are a monetary incentive provided by the government to reward a whistleblower’s disclosure of original information that leads to successful enforcement action.
+Some whistleblower reward laws permit whistleblowers to report fraud anonymously and most whistleblower reward laws protect whistleblowers against retaliation.

 Under most whistleblower rewards laws, a whistleblower can receive an award of up to 30% of the monetary sanctions collected in a successful enforcement action.
 The largest SEC whistleblower award is $279 million.